ivy-llc/ivy/docs/partial_source/using_ivy.rst

 **User Flexibility**

-Overall, this variety in backend selection gives end users lots of flexibility.
+Overall, this variety in backend selection gives end users a lot of flexibility.
-If they want to dive straight into using your project, then they can start using functions immediately, with type-checking in the background.
+If they want to dive straight into using your Ivy project, then they can start using functions immediately, with type-checking in the background.
 If they use only a single backend in their project, they can explicitly set this at the beginning of their own code using :code:`ivy.set_framework()`.
 Finally, if they use multiple backends in one project,